MKLab-ITI/pygrank/documentation/postprocessors.md

 re-ordered if at least one is provided.

 Args:
- * *ranker:* The base ranker instance.
+ * *ranker:* Optional.
+The base ranker instance.
 A Tautology() ranker is created if None (default) was specified.
- * *method:* Divide ranks either by their "max" (default) or by their "sum" or make the lie in the "range" [0,1] by subtracting their mean before diving by their max.
+ * *method:* Optional.
+Divide ranks either by their "max" (default) or by their "sum" or make the lie in the "range" [0,1] by subtracting their mean before diving by their max.

 Example: